jonathanmorgan/ansible-patterns/README.md

     - set `server_name` to your server's DNS name for external connections - "test.local" in this example.

 - Update the file `hosts.yml` to substitute your preferred DNS name ("test.local" in this example) for all mentions of "research.local".

-That should be all you need to do.

 ## `research` notes